Maximal symplectic torus actions: Classification of isotropy-maximal actions

 is an isotropy-maximal symplectic torus action.

-Since $T_h$ is the maximal subtorus that acts in a Hamiltonian fashion, the Delzant polytope of the product space is the image of $\mu_h$, which is $\Delta$ by the definition of $(M_h, \omega_h, \mu_h)$.
+Since $T_h$ is the maximal subtorus that acts in a Hamiltonian fashion, the Delzant polytope of the product space is the momentum image of the $T_h$ action, which is $\Delta$ by assumption.
 Finally, by the construction of the symplectic form $\omega_f$, the unique antisymmetric bilinear form on $\mathfrak{t}$ defined by Equation \eqref{bilinear_form_equation} is equal to $\sigma$. \end{proof}